luisao8/sorobuilder/README.md

 For support, please:
 - Open an issue in the GitHub repository
 - Contact the development team
-- Check the [Wiki](wiki) for additional documentation

 ## Acknowledgments

 - OpenAI for their Assistant API
 - Firebase for backend infrastructure
 - Pusher for real-time communications
-- The open-source community